robbobfrh84/gas-up/TO_Tutorials_Examples/clasp-cli-development/README.md

 ----
-# Setting up and authenticating for `run` methods in local development.
+# Setting up and authenticating for `run` option in local development.
-This below directions are mostly a summery from: https://github.com/google/clasp
+These below directions are mostly a summery from: https://github.com/google/clasp
 * NOTE: Stick close to the order of events here.
-It's real easy to miss something when going through UI especially.. and then it not work...
+It's real easy to miss something when going through UI especially.. and then it'll not work...

 #### Create Project folder
 * $`mkdir clasp-dev-run-example ; cd clasp-dev-run-example`
 * $`clasp login`
-* $`clasp create clasp-dev-run-example`
+* $`clasp create clasp-dev-run-example` > select: "webapp"
+  - This action creates `appscript.json` file in your folder, And GAS link

-#### Add code for testing
+#### Add code locally and push for testing in browser
-* $`clasp pull`
+* $`clasp pull` > Will pull down the `code.js` form link
 * add 👇 to "Code.js" file after pull.
 ```javascript
 function myFunction() {